ndressler/Data_Science_Portfolio/WomensBoulder/README.md

 - `dates`: Dates of the competition.
 - `results`: Array containing detailed results of the competition, including rankings, names, surnames, countries, qualifications, semi-final performances, and final performances of participants.

+## Future Improvements

+### API Functionality Expansion:
+- Currently, the API is only capable of retrieving data using the GET method.
+Future improvements will include implementing additional HTTP methods such as PUT, DELETE, and POST.
+This expansion will allow for more comprehensive interaction with the data, including updating, deleting, and adding new entries.

+### Hosting on PythonAnywhere:
+- While the API is currently running locally, the plan is to host it on PythonAnywhere for broader accessibility.
+Hosting the API on PythonAnywhere will make it accessible via the internet, allowing users to interact with it remotely.

+### Yearly Updates:
+- To ensure the data remains current and relevant, the API will be updated yearly with new data from women's boulder World Cup events.
+This periodic update will ensure that analysts and enthusiasts have access to the latest information for their research and visualization needs.

 ## Contributing